Gila monster: Toxicity

-Toxins and drug research
+In February 2024, a Colorado man died after sustaining a 4 minute long bite from a pet Gila monster.
+Autopsy reports determined cause of death to come from the animal bite/venom.

+Relationship to GLP-1 agonists

 The constituents of H. suspectum venom that have received the most attention from researchers are the bioactive peptides, including helodermin, helospectin, exendin-3, and exendin-4.
-Exendin-4, which is specific for H. suspectum, has formed the basis of a class of medications for the treatment of type 2 diabetes, known as Glucagon-like peptide-1 agonists.
+Exendin-4, which is specific for H. suspectum, has formed the basis of a class of medications for the treatment of type 2 diabetes and obesity/metabolic syndrome, known as the GLP-1 receptor agonists.

 In 2005, the U.S. Food and Drug Administration approved the drug exenatide (marketed as Byetta) for the management of type 2 diabetes.
-It is an extravagantly synthetic blueprint of the protein exendin-4, isolated from the Gila monster's venom.
+It is a synthetic modification of the protein exendin-4, that was originally isolated from the Gila monster's venom.
 In a 3-year study with people with type 2 diabetes, exenatide showed healthy sustained glucose levels.
 The effectiveness is because the lizard protein is 53% identical to glucagon-like peptide-1 analog (GLP-1), a hormone released from the human digestive tract that helps to regulate insulin and glucagon.
+GLP-1 not only increases insulin secretion but increases β-cell proliferation and survival.
 Using a sophisticated injection formula with sustained release of the drug, the lizard protein remains effective much longer than the human hormone.
 This helps diabetics keep their blood glucose levels under control for a week by a single injection.
 Exenatide also slows the emptying of the stomach and causes a decrease in appetite, contributing to weight loss.

-The antidiabetic exenatide (Byetta®) from the venomous Gila monster is also an example of a medical value of venom peptides, targeting G protein-coupled receptors (GPCRs).